AkhilSharma90/Akhil-Tutorials-Website/content/docs/htmx/htmx/some_examples_using_htmx.md

 ---
-title: "2. htmx usage with Django"
+title: "htmx usage with Django"
 description: "Learn about what HTMX is and how you can use it."
 icon: "code"
 draft: false
 ---

-### htmx usage with Django

 There is an open-source Django/htmx project.
 The main aim is to show how htmx could be used in a modern, high-performance Django project.
 There is a lot of scope for optimization, and with Django being a highly optimized framework with a lot of built-in tools, it should be possible to produce high-quality applications without a lot of custom code.
 The project is based on the Django REST Framework, with a few extensions and libraries to make development easier.